The wait is over! The Flat Rock Playhouse will present its annual Dark Night Revue Fundraiser on Monday, August 13th, at 6:00 pm.

 Dark Nat Revue: Cultivating the Craft of the Arts will be presented on Monday, August 13th at the Flat Rock Playhouse Grounds.
 Tickets go on sale to the general public on Friday, June 8th.
 Prices range from $75 – $150 and are as follows:

-$150 – Reserved dinner seating and VIP show seating (limited availability)
+$150 – Reserved dinner seating and VIP show seating (SOLD OUT)

 $100 – Open dinner seating and reserved show seating